yao-zhao/EDGAN/README.md

 # New features
 - Option to train with WGAN
 - Option to train with LSGAN
-- Option to train with BGAN
+- * Option to train with BGAN
+- preprocess MSCOCO and char-CNN-RNN embedding to tfrecords
+- dataloader that load tfrecords from mscoco, does augmentation and embedding sampling

 # ToDo List
 ## interface for MSCOCO dataset
-- load trained char-CNN-RNN
-- load MSCOO
-- preprocess
-- batch pipline
+- change batch method
+- deal with negative sample problem
 - Multi Stack tests
-- Transfer learning from trained classifcation
+- Transfer learning from trained classifcation to form intermediate map

 # Test results
 - WGAN, takes longer to train, unclear about improvements